samesense/tea_docs/lodging.md

 HK airport has free wifi available.

 ### SIM card purchase
 Hong Kong's cell coverage is very good.
-SIM card is available at HKG airport Convenience stores such as 7-11, Circle K, and VanGo offer SIM card and reload voucher
+SIM card is available at HKG airport.

+Convenience stores such as 7-11, Circle K, and VanGo offer SIM card and reload voucher.

 HK airport arrival hall A13 kiosk sells SIM card and a variety of tour packages.
 Buy online ahead of arrival and pick up at A13 kiosk:  https://www.klook.com/activity/727-hongkong-one2free-3g-sim-card-hongkong/